How to Make Homemade Orecchiette Pasta

 - 1 ½ cups “Semolina” Durum Wheat, (250 grams)

 - ½ cup hot water, (may need more depending on consistency of dough)

 For the Tomato Sauce:

-- 1, 28 oz can San Marzano Tomatoes or other high quality tomato
+- 28 ounce can San Marzano Tomatoes, (or other high quality canned tomato)

 For the Meatballs: